 - Nanotech Security (TSXV:NTS) — Nanotech Security has been around since 2009, and since then has created technology solutions in a number of areas, including criminal justice, night viewing, tracking security and forensics.
 One of its products is KolourOptik, which is a nanotechnology platform for markets such as authentication, brand protection and anti-counterfeiting.

-- Nanophase Technologies (OTCMKTS:NANX) — Unlike the companies listed above, Nanophase Technologies has existed for over two decades, and provides engineered nanomaterial solutions to a variety of different markets, including surface finishing, exterior coatings, personal care, plastics, scratch-resistance coatings and textiles.
+- Nanophase Technologies (OTCMKTS:NANX) — Unlike the companies listed above, Nanophase Technologies has existed for over two decades, and provides engineered nanomaterial solutions to a variety of different markets, including surface finishing, exterior coatings, personal care, plastics, scratch-resistant coatings and textiles.

 - NanoViricides (NYSE:NNVC) — NanoViricides was founded in 2000 and is a development-stage company in nanomedicine technology.
-It is currently developing a nanotechnology-based biomimetic anti-viral medicines that it calls “nanoviricides.”
+It is currently developing nanotechnology-based biomimetic anti-viral medicines that it calls “nanoviricides.”

 Taking all of the above into consideration, would you invest in nanotech stocks?
 Which ones would you choose?
 Tell us your thoughts in the comments.

 This is an updated version of an article originally published by the Investing News Network in 2015.